emersonloureiro/knit/README.md

       }

       # Using list output of command directly
-      for rootFile in [ls -al | grep 'root'] {
+      for rootFile in [ls -al | grep 'root'] do {
         print(rootFile)
       }
     }

-For now, `for ... do` is the only comprehension available on lists for now.
+For now, `for ... do` is the only list comprehension available.

 You can make reference to variables within the commands, by enclosing the variable between ``${`` and ``}``.